ibm-cloud-docs/mas-ms/provisioning.md

 ## Final Verification of the Provisioning
 {: #final-verification-of-the-provisioning}

 A final review of the install is done to ensure what has been deployed meets the order and the additional information gathered.
-At this point, the order is marked complete.
+At this point, the order is marked complete and a [welcome letter](/docs/mas-ms?topic=mas-ms-getting-started-with-ibm-maximo-application-suite-managed-service#welcome-letter) is sent to the client.

-# Welcome Letter
-{: #welcome-letter}

-A welcome letter is then sent to the client